HST 103 History of World Civilization I

 HST 121 Survey of United States History I

-Studies the dramatic story of the rise of the American nation from the time of discovery through the Civil War.
+This course studies the dramatic story of the rise of the American nation from the time of discovery through the Civil War.
 The course will particularly examine the development of democratic government and the American national character.
 In the process, students will learn the basics of the historical method as they study relevant primary sources from the period.

 HST 122 Survey of United States History II

-Studies the dramatic story of the development of the American nation from the time of the Civil War until the present day.
+This course studies the dramatic story of the development of the American nation from the time of the Civil War until the present day.
 The course will particularly examine the experiences that Americans have lived through in the 20th Century, and the problems that Americans will face in the 21st Century.
 In the process, students will learn the basics of the historical method as they study relevant primary sources from the period.